 DO A MENTAL DETOX

-I love the word detox because it means a good old cleanse!
+I love the word detox because it means good old cleanse!
 Many people do a juice detox to flush out toxins and bad junk in the body.
 Well, think of a brain detox as the same principle of flushing out toxins and junk that’s swimming in our beautiful mind.
 When this happens, I blast my favorite spa station, whip out a pen and my journal, and detox my thoughts and emotions on each page.
 Writing is the greatest self-care you can offer yourself.
 The act of writing clears your thoughts, brings you to greater insight and perspective while changing your mindset to a positive state.
 It’s simply gratifying.
 A huge aspect of my journaling practice is focusing on three things I am grateful for at that very moment.
-It may be food, shelter, and water, or my husband, daughter, and our healthcare opportunities.
+It may be food, shelter, and water, or my husband, daughter, and healthcare opportunities.
 It’s the act of seeing things differently, particularly on days I’m overly anxious or stressed.
 Just today I had surgery, and while the stress of the procedure was eating at me, journaling helped re-shape my mindset by focusing on how grateful I am to have the resources to afford the surgery that will ultimately make me healthier!

 BREATHE, BREATHE, BREATHE

 While on my way to surgery today, I felt the stress in my back and shoulders.
-I took a moment to acknowledge my feelings, but knew deep breathing was the medicine of choice.
+I took a moment to acknowledge my feelings but knew deep breathing was the medicine of choice.
 I did six rounds of a deep breathing exercise that I call the Chill-Pill Meditation.
 I breathe through the nose for six counts, hold the breath for three counts, then exhale from the mouth six counts.
-Focusing on breath is essential for mental clarity, calming nerves, and allowing our brain to chill-out.
-A little spa music in the background helps, but is not mandatory.
+Focusing on the breath is essential for mental clarity, calming nerves, and allowing our brain to chill-out.
+A little spa music in the background helps but is not mandatory.
 What’s mandatory is giving yourself the opportunity to relax, rest, and restore.

 MOVE AND GROOVE